LabDigital/peninsula-gardens-wordpress/wp-content/plugins/wp-rollback/readme.txt

 = Can this plugin be translated? =

 Yes!
 All strings are internationalized and ready to be translated.
 Simply use the languages/wp-rollback.pot file and your favorite translation tool.
-Once finished, please reach out to us on the WordPress.org forums or better yet, submit a pull request on the [Github Repo](https://github.com/impress-org/wp-rollback/).
+Once finished, please reach out to us on the WordPress.org forums or better yet, submit a pull request on the [GitHub Repo](https://github.com/impress-org/wp-rollback/).

 == Screenshots ==

-1. The Rollback link on the Plugins page.
+1. Click the Rollback link on the Plugins page to begin a plugin rollback.

-2. The Rollback Versions page for a plugin.

-3. The Update plugin screen.
+2. Select the version you would like to switch to on the version selection page.

+3. Confirm you would like to proceed with the rollback.

+4. The plugin will update to the selected version.

-4. The Rollback button on the Theme Modal popup.
+5. Click the Rollback button on the Theme details screen to begin a theme rollback.

-5. The Rollback Versions page for a theme.
+5. The theme Rollback version selection page works exactly like the plugins page.

-6. The Rollback modal confirmation popup.

-7. The Update theme screen.

 == Upgrade Notice ==

 This is the first version of this plugin.
 It is a tool for your convenience.
 Rollback at your own risk!

 == Changelog ==

+= 2.0.7 =
+* Fix: Resolved a bug with plain permalink websites which caused a `rest_no_route` error when trying to rollback a plugin or theme.
+Thanks, @afizesan for helping pinpoint the issue.
+* Fix: Update the way the React app is loaded to suppress React 18+ warnings.
+* Tweak: Bumped the plugin's minimum required WordPress version to 6.0+ for best compatibility with new React components in UI.

+= 2.0.6 =
+Fix: The release corrects the paths used in plugin file includes and requires.
+The unnecessary forward slashes at the start of each file path have been removed.
+This change ensures proper file inclusion and requirement, avoiding potential issues with file not found errors.

+= 2.0.5 =
+* New: In this version we've brought back the "trunk" option to rollback to.
+This allows plugin or theme developers who use trunk for beta testing to rollback to the latest trunk version.
+Thanks, @megamenu for suggesting this be brought back.
+* Fix: Refactored how plugin avatar images are checked so that all available image types and sizes are checked.
+This resolves an issue where some plugins would not display an avatar image.
+* Fix: On the final rollback confirmation screen, the plugin name field was outputting raw HTML.
+This has been fixed to properly display the plugin name, even if it contains some html characters.

+= 2.0.4 =
+* Fix: Resolved issue REST route not including proper permission callback which created a PHP notice.
+Thanks, @rom1our for submitting the issue.
+* Fix: Resolve issue with REST API and multisite installs not being able to properly communicate with the endpoint.

+= 2.0.3 =
+* Fix: A few additional strings in JavaScript needed to be internationalized.
+Thanks, @pedro-mendonca for contributing the fix.

+= 2.0.2 =
+* Fix: Resolves an issue with WP Rollback not being able to communicate to its REST API on WordPress subdirectory installs.
+Thanks, @emaralive for reporting the issue.

+= 2.0.1 =
+* Fix: Resolved an issue with the POT file not properly being generated at release.
+This resolves the issue with the new UI not being able to be translated.

+= 2.0.0 =
+* New: Introducing version 2.0!
+In this new version the UI is now better looking and snappier than ever.
+The branding has also been updated to look and feel more modern.

 = 1.7.3 =
 * Fix: Resolved an issue with plugin rollbacks not correctly setting a filepath for the plugin being rolled back.
 Props to WP.org user @itmesteren for the fix.